 - A full written report on the fieldwork will be produced, consistent with the principles of MoRPHE (English Heritage 2006), to a scale commensurate with the archaeological results.
 The report will contain a description of the project background, location plans, evaluation methodology, a period by period description of results, finds assessments and a full inventory of finds and contexts.
-The report will also include scale plans, sections drawings, illustrations and photographic plates as required. - The objective account of the archaeological evidence will be clearly separated from an interpretation of the results, which will include a discussion of the results in relation to relevant known sites in the region that are recorded in the Suffolk HER and other readily available documentary or cartographic sources. - The report will include a statement as to the value, significance and potential of the site and its significance in the context of the Regional Research Framework for the

-East of England (Brown and Glazebrook, 2000, Medlycott 2011).
-This will include an assessment of potential research aims that could be addressed by the site evidence.
+The report will also include scale plans, sections drawings, illustrations and photographic plates as required. - The objective account of the archaeological evidence will be clearly separated from an interpretation of the results, which will include a discussion of the results in relation to relevant known sites in the region that are recorded in the Suffolk HER and other readily available documentary or cartographic sources. - The report will include a statement as to the value, significance and potential of the site and its significance in the context of the Regional Research Framework for the East of England (Brown and Glazebrook, 2000, Medlycott 2011).
+This will include an assessment of potential research aims that could be addressed by the site evidence. - The report will contain sufficient information to stand as an archive report should further work not be required. - The report may include SCCAS/FT's opinion as to the necessity for further archaeological work to mitigate the impact of the sites development.
+The final decision as to whether any recommendations for further work will be made however lies solely with SCCAS/CT and the LPA.

-- The report will contain sufficient information to stand as an archive report should further work not be required. - The report may include SCCAS/FT's opinion as to the necessity for further archaeological work to mitigate the impact of the sites development.
-The final decision as to whether any recommendations for further work will be made however lies solely with SCCAS/CT and the LPA. - The report will include a summary in the established format for inclusion in the annual 'Archaeology in Suffolk' section of the Proceedings of the Suffolk Institute of Archaeology and History. - A copy of this Written Scheme of investigation will be included as an appendix in the report. - The report will include a copy of the completed project OASIS form as an appendix. - An unbound draft copy of the report will be submitted to SCCAS/CT for approval within 4 weeks of completion of fieldwork.
+- The report will include a summary in the established format for inclusion in the annual 'Archaeology in Suffolk' section of the Proceedings of the Suffolk Institute of Archaeology and History. - The report will include a copy of the completed project OASIS form as an appendix. - An unbound draft copy of the report will be submitted to SCCAS/CT for approval within 4 weeks of completion of fieldwork.